PizzaShapes/skills-introduction-to-secret-scanning/README.md

-# Introduction to secret protection
+# Introduction to secret protectionj

 _Learn how to configure secret protection to identify secrets and prevent new ones from being committed to your repository._